ErinDzinic/SEP--text-comparator/README.md

-# Software Engineering Project - Text Comparator
+# Software Engineering Project - Text Comparator: version 1.0

-This is our repository for the Software Engineering Project subject
+This is the first version of our project.

-Working with Erin Džinić in team.
+It serves as the artifact for report: "Structure modeling, prototype #1"